alexder204/2DPhysicsEngine/README.md

 ## Author

-Alex D.
+Alexander Derderian.
-Student at Dawson College – Computer Science & Math Built as part of a learning project to understand physics simulation fundamentals.
+Student at Dawson College – Science, Computer Science & Mathematics Built as part of a learning project to understand physics simulation fundamentals.

 ## 🌐 Live Demo